 - compatibility with WoltLab Suite 5.3

-Horizon is a style family that's inspired by the Blue Sunrise style family that was originally designed by WoltLab for Burning Board 3.
-This style family currently consits of 5 variants: Space Black, Blue Sunrise, Blue Sunrise Snow-Edition, Green Sunrise and Red Sunrise.
+Horizon is a style that's inspired by the Blue Sunrise style family that was originally designed by WoltLab for Burning Board 3.
+This style family currently has a light and a dark color scheme.

 Compared to the default style of WoltLab Suite Core Horizon comes with improved accessibilty.
 For example the font size is truly responsive; so if you change your browser's default font size the style will seamlessly adapt.
 Also some links are more easy to discover since they're either blue oder underlined or even both.
-Another focus of this style family is color contrast - but remember: The Space Black variant is not best for everyone.
-So if you use it, make sure that you have another lighter version installed for those users who have a hard time using dark styles (even if contrast was high enough).
+Another focus of this style is color contrast.

 To make sure this style is compatible with GDPR it does not load external resources like Google Fonts.
 Instead there's a font stack set that falls back to each system's system font if Trebuchet MS was not available.
 Trebuchet MS is the font that was used as the default font in Burning Board 3.

-As always the code used to build the Horizon style family follows modern standards.
+As always the code used to build the Horizon style follows modern standards.
 It's modular and well structured so Horizon is not only a beauty on the front end but also the back end.
-Horizon is build to work with all apps currently available by WoltLab: Core (of course), Forum, Filebase, Blog, Calendar and Gallery.
-If third party developers stuck with WoltLab Suite's standards this style will also be compatible with their plugins or apps.
+Horizon officially works with WoltLab Suite Core (of course) and Forum; other apps aren't supported officially but could work just fine.

 If you're running this style in a multilingual system: There are language variables available for Horizon in German, English, French and Spanish.